isomerpages/nparks-heritagetrees/index.md

       url: /heritage-roads-scheme/
       image: /images/heritage-road-photo.jpg
   - infocols:
-      title: Anyone can nominate a Heritage Tree!
+      title: Steps to Nominate a Heritage Tree
-      subtitle: Did you know anyone ca
       id: infocols
-      linktext: Nominate a heritage tree today!
+      linktext: Send in your nomination!
       url: /nominate-tree/
       infoboxes:
-        - title: Anyone Ca
+        - title: Who can nominate?
-          description: The tree girth (trunk circumference) of more than five metres is required.
+          description: Any member of the public can send their nomination for a Heritage Tree.
-        - title: Criteria
+        - title: What to look out for?
-          description: The tree should have >5 metres of girth with botanical, social, historical, cultural and/or aesthetical value!
+          description: The nominated tree should have more than 5 m of girth, and be of botanical, historical, and/or cultural significance.
-        - title: Heritage Tree Panel
+        - title: What's next?
-          description: Nominated trees will be inspected before being considered by the Heritage Tree Panel.
+          description: The nominated trees will then be inspected before being considered a candidate by the Heritage Tree Panel.
 ---